triton-inference-server/python_backend/src/resources/platform_handlers/tensorflow_savedmodel/README.md

 # Serving Tensorflow SavedModels using Python Backend \[Experimental\]

+*NOTE*: This feature is subject to change and removal, and should not be used in production.

 Starting from 23.07, we are adding an experimental support for loading and serving of models in [TensorFlow SavedModel](https://www.tensorflow.org/guide/saved_model) format via Python backend.
 The `model.savedmodel` can be provided within